Polymer Bianchi-I with polymer matter: Effective Dynamics

 We also note that there is variation in the location of the quantum bounce as the matter polymer scale, and the initial conditions are varied.
 These are illustrated in Figures \ref{fig-lpzoom} and \ref{fig-IC} respectively (to describe the effect of changing the initial conditions, we fix different values for the physical Hamiltonian $H_p,$ and solve for $p_v$).

-Lastly, we find that for all the gravitational variables (volume, and the two anisotropies), there is asymmetric evolution across the bounce.
-As in \cite{Zulfiqar:2025aef}, we quantify this asymmetry by computing the absolute value of the difference between the relevant variable after the bounce, and before the bounce.
-The results are shown in Figure \ref{fig-Asymmetry}.
-We find that this asymmetry depends on the choice of the matter polymer scale $\lp$, and that for the volume variable, it continues to increase as (dust) time goes on, whereas for the anisotropies, it increases at first, but eventually appears to reach a steady state.
-Figure \ref{fig-AsymmetryHamil} shows the dynamics of the physical Hamiltonian after subtracting its initial value for a typical solution.
+Lastly, Figure \ref{fig-AsymmetryHamil} shows the dynamics of the physical Hamiltonian after subtracting its initial value for a typical solution.
 Since, in dust time, the physical Hamiltonian $H_p$ is a constant of the motion, its value should remain unchanged under evolution.
 We find that this is indeed the case, and serves as a good check of our numerics.